digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 ## The Beginning

 I co-founded OPENXTRA Limited all the way back in February 2003.
 The original idea was to curate a set of open source tools running on Microsoft Windows and provide paid support.
 The first product was called [OPENXTRA BASICS](https://openxtra.org/project/basics).
-It consisted of a single installer for Ethereal (now called [Wireshark](https://www.wireshark.org)), [MRTG](https://oss.oetiker.ch/mrtg/), [NTop](https://www.ntop.org/) and quite a few other smaller tools like [Nmap](https://nmap.org/) and [net-snmp](http://www.net-snmp.org/) all with a nice easy to use Window based installer.
-The goal was to make installing the network management tools as easy as installing a regular Windows application.
+It consisted of a single installer for Ethereal (now called [Wireshark](https://www.wireshark.org)), [MRTG](https://oss.oetiker.ch/mrtg/), [NTop](https://www.ntop.org/) and quite a few other smaller tools like [Nmap](https://nmap.org/), [tcpdump](https://www.tcpdump.org/) and [net-snmp](http://www.net-snmp.org/) all with a nice easy to use Window based installer.
+The goal was to make installing network management tools as easy as installing a regular Windows application.
 No messy configuration.
 We largely achieved that goal too.

 Back in the late 1990s and early 2000s, open source tools were very painful to install and configure.
 Microsoft Windows was also not a huge priority for many open source projects.
 That was the world into which the original idea for OPENXTRA Limited was born in late 2002.